AlexandruIon/gits/src/DistributedSystems.md

 are used.

 ## Data-centric consistency models
-Traditionally, consistency has been discussed in the context of read and write operations on shared data, available by means of (distributed) shared memory, a (distributed) shared database, or a (distributed) file system.
+Traditionally, consistency has been discussed in the context of read and write operations on **shared data**, available by means of (distributed) shared memory, a (distributed) shared database, or a (distributed) file system.
 Here, we use the broader term **data store**.

 ![Logical Data Store](../misc/distributed_systems/c7/fig7.1_logical_data_store.PNG)